Smoking and grilling are two of my favorite ways to cook food; they both produce flavorful cooks, yet each has its highlights.

 Cheaply manufactured grills will often break down or can have other issues and are not the best choice.
-It applies regardless of whether it's a propane grill or pellet grills.
+It applies regardless of whether it's a propane grill or a pellet grill.

 One of the most common issues will be paint peeling, exposing your grill to the elements.
 Given enough time, this can lead to rust and corrosion, which will eventually break even the best grill.